Connect

 Out of sight is not out of impact.

-Once waste leaves our homes, workspaces and neighbourhoods, the story continues through invisible routes that shape our environment.
+Once waste leaves our homes, workspaces and neighbourhoods, the story continues through invisible unseen routes that shape our environment.

 03